* This is the Consumer Version. *

 Subdural hemorrhages, which occur between the outer and the inner layers of brain covering, are now much less common because of improved childbirth techniques.
 A subdural hemorrhage can put increased pressure on the surface of the brain.
 Newborns with subdural hemorrhages may develop problems, such as seizures or high levels of bilirubin in the blood.

 Intraventricular hemorrhages occur into the normal fluid-filled spaces (ventricles) in the brain.
 Intraparenchymal hemorrhages occur into the brain tissue itself.
-Intraventricular and intraparenchymal hemorrhages usually occur in very premature newborns and occur more typically as a result of an underdeveloped brain (see Underdeveloped Brain) rather than a birth injury.
+Intraventricular and intraparenchymal hemorrhages usually occur in very premature newborns and occur more typically as a result of an underdeveloped brain (see page Underdeveloped Brain) rather than a birth injury.

 All newborns who have a hemorrhage receive supportive measures, such as warmth, fluids given by vein (intravenously), and other treatments to maintain body functions, until they recover.
 Subdural hemorrhages should be treated by a surgeon.